Montana Transportation and Land Use

 - Montana Urban Renewal Law.
-This link on the CDFA website provides access to enabling legislation for tax increment financing in Montana.
+This link provides access to enabling legislation for tax increment financing in Montana.

 - TIF Districts.
-This website, run by the Montana West Economic Development Associations, provides a brief overview of tax increment financing in Montana, and information on the three TIF districts in Kalispell.
+This website, run by the Montana West Economic Development Associations, provides a brief overview of tax increment financing in Montana.